Augusta's Vietnam War Dead Memorial

 Christopher J. Childs May 9, 1970

 Dedicated Veterans Day, November 11, 1980

 Location.
 44° 18.662′ N, 69° 46.752′ W. Marker is in Augusta, Maine, in Kennebec County.
-Marker is at the intersection of State Street and Chandler Street, on the left when traveling south on State Street.
+Memorial is at the intersection of State Street and Chandler Street, on the left when traveling south on State Street.
 Touch for map.
 Marker is at or near this postal address: Memorial Park, Augusta ME 04330, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
-World War I Memorial (a few steps from this marker); Civil War Memorial (within shouting distance of this marker); World War II and Korean War Memorial William Penn Whitehouse Homestead Site (within shouting distance of this marker); Blaine Mansion (approx. ¼ mile away); Melville Weston Fuller (approx. ¼ mile away); Cornerstone Day / La pose des premières pierres (approx. 0.3 miles away); United States Post Office / La Poste des Etats-Unis (approx. 0.3 miles away).
+World War I Memorial (a few steps from this marker); Civil War Memorial (within shouting distance of this marker); World War II and Korean War Memorial (within shouting distance of this marker); William Penn Whitehouse Homestead Site (within shouting distance of this marker); Blaine Mansion (approx. Ό mile away); Dedicated to You, A Free Citizen in a Free Land (approx. Ό mile away); Melville Weston Fuller (approx. Ό mile away); Cornerstone Day / La pose des premiθres pierres (approx. 0.3 miles away).
 Touch for a list and map of all markers in Augusta.